Terry Pratchett

-Biography

-Early life
+Early life and education

 Pratchett was born on 28 April 1948 in Beaconsfield in Buckinghamshire, England, the only child of David (1921–2006), a mechanic, and Eileen Pratchett (1922–2010), a secretary, of Hay-on-Wye.
 His maternal grandparents came from Ireland.
 Pratchett attended Holtspur School, where he was bullied for his speech impediments.
-He was bothered by the head teacher, who, he said, thought "he could tell how successful you were going to be in later life by how well you could read or write at the age of six".
+He was disliked by the head teacher, who, Pratchett said, thought "he could tell how successful you were going to be in later life by how well you could read or write at the age of six".

 Pratchett's family moved to Bridgwater, Somerset, briefly in 1957.
 He passed his eleven plus exam in 1958, earning a place at High Wycombe Technical High School, where he was a key member of the debating society and wrote stories for the school magazine.
 Pratchett described himself as a "non-descript" student and, in his Who's Who entry, credited his education to the Beaconsfield Public Library.

 Pratchett's early interests included astronomy.
 He collected Brooke Bond tea cards about space, owned a telescope and wanted to be an astronomer, but lacked the necessary mathematical skills.
 He developed an interest in science fiction and attended science fiction conventions from about 1963–1964, but stopped a few years later when he got his first job as a trainee journalist at the local paper.
 His early reading included the works of H. G. Wells, Arthur Conan Doyle, and "every book you really ought to read", which he later regarded as "getting an education".

-Pratchett published his first short story, "Business Rivals", in the High Wycombe Technical School magazine in 1962.
+Pratchett published his first short story, "Business Rivals", in the High Wycombe Technical School's magazine in 1962.
 It is the tale of a man named Crucible who finds the Devil in his flat in a cloud of sulphurous smoke.
-"The Hades Business", which was published in the school magazine when he was 13, was published commercially when he was 15.
+"The Hades Business" was published in the school magazine when he was 13, and published commercially when he was 15.

 Pratchett earned five O-levels and started A-level courses in Art, English and History.
 His initial career choice was journalism and he left school at 17, in 1965, to start an apprenticeship with Arthur Church, the editor of the Bucks Free Press.
-In this position he wrote, among other things, over 80 stories for the Children's Circle section under the name Uncle Jim.
+In this position he wrote, among other things, more than 80 stories for the Children's Circle section under the name Uncle Jim.
 Two of the stories contain characters found in his novel The Carpet People (1971).
 While on day release from his apprenticeship, Pratchett finished his A-Level in English and took the National Council for the Training of Journalists proficiency course.